Old Home Chicken Pot Pie with a Modern Twist

 3-4 cloves of garlic, minced

-3 cups red potatoes, small cubes (you can peel them or not, I prefer the skins on)
+3 c red potatoes, small cubes (you can peel them or not, I prefer the skins on)

 3 stalks of celery, diced (do not use the tops, that is just gross)

 Cover with water and cover.
-Bring to boil.
+Bring to a boil.
 Add 1 package of frozen petite frozen peas when potatoes are almost done.
-When potatoes are done drain in a colander to ensure you get all the water off your veggies.
+When potatoes are done, drain in a colander to ensure you get all the water off your veggies.

-To make your Rue put the following in a medium size kettle or skillet: (I prefer a kettle)
+To make your Rue, put the following in a medium-sized kettle or skillet: (I prefer a kettle)

-Whisk in 2 cups whole milk until no lumps
+Whisk in 2 cups of whole milk until no lumps

 Add black pepper and Lowry's to taste